awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/disaster-recovery-resiliency.md

 For more information about AWS Regions and Availability Zones, see [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.

-In addition to the AWS global infrastructure, Kinesis Data Analytics for Apache Flink offers several features to help support your data resiliency and backup needs\.
+In addition to the AWS global infrastructure, a Kinesis Data Analytics for Apache Flink offers several features to help support your data resiliency and backup needs\.

 ## Disaster Recovery<a name="disaster-recovery"></a>